phillipclapham/the-descent-code-brown/project_memory/next_steps.md

 **Game is 100% playable and ready for public release!**

-*Last Updated: 2025-10-23 (Session 18b COMPLETE - environmental features, help polish, production-ready!)*
+*Last Updated: 2025-10-23 (Session 18.5 COMPLETE - Professional visual polish + all bugs fixed + PRODUCTION READY!)*